Campus

 Biography

-I am a historian of the life sciences in the modern Middle East, focusing on developments in genetics, evolutionary biology, physical anthropology, and medicine during the twentieth and twenty-first centuries.
-My current research examines the relationship of these sciences to the formation of racial, ethnic, and national identities, and how these identities, in turn, shape the dynamics of transnational scientific collaborations.
-My training in Middle East area studies informs my commitment to working across languages, geographies, and disciplines to challenge Eurocentric approaches to the history of science as well as science and technology studies.
+I am a historian of the life sciences in the modern Middle East, focusing on developments in genetics, evolutionary biology, physical anthropology, and archaeology during the twentieth and twenty-first centuries.
+My research examines the historical relationship of these sciences to the formation of racial, ethnic, and national identities, and how these identities, in turn, have affected the dynamics of transnational scientific collaborations.

-My first book, Genetic Crossroads: The Middle East and the Science of Human Heredity, will be published by Stanford University Press in January 2021.
-Based on archival research across the Middle East, Europe, and the United States using sources in Turkish, Persian, Arabic, and Hebrew, the book shows how Middle Eastern peoples—both as scientific actors and research subjects—played an important role in the history of human genetics.
+My first book, Genetic Crossroads: The Middle East and the Science of Human Heredity (Stanford University Press, 2021) draws on archival research across the Middle East, Europe, and the United States using sources in Turkish, Persian, Arabic, and Hebrew.
+The book shows how Middle Eastern peoples—both as scientific actors and research subjects—played an important role in the history of human genetics.
 Western scientists frequently sought out data from Middle Eastern populations, especially religious minorities and tribal nomads, to test hypotheses about the origins of continental races and ancient civilizations, or the evolution of inherited diseases like sickle cell anemia and favism.
-Middle Eastern scientists strongly shaped how Western geneticists collected and interpreted data from their countries.
-In many cases, the latter uncritically accepted and perpetuated nationalist historical narratives of migration, endogamy, or admixture.
-The uptake of these narratives by the international scientific community has reinforced the social engineering created by these particular contexts of ethnic nationalism.
+At the same time, Middle Eastern scientists strongly shaped how Western geneticists collected and interpreted data from their countries.
+Genetic Crossroads has been recognized with awards from the Middle East Studies Association (2021 Nikki Keddie Book Award) and the Independent Publisher Book Awards (2022 Bronze Medal in World History).
+In 2023, an international selection committee awarded me a Dan David Prize for early-career excellence in historical research.

 Awards